Cincinnati Bengals vs. Los Angeles Chargers NFL Week 13 Odds, Plays and Insights for December 5, 2021

 - Cincinnati is 5-1 against the spread and 5-1 overall in games when it puts up more than 26.6 points.

-- In games that Cincinnati churns out more than 350.2 yards, the team is 4-2 against the spread and 5-1 overall.
+- Cincinnati is 4-2 against the spread and 5-1 overall when the team picks up over 350.2 yards.

-- This year, the Bengals have turned the ball over 15 times, three more than the Chargers' takeaways (12).
+- The Bengals have turned the ball over 15 times this season, three more turnovers than the Chargers have forced (12).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Cincinnati's matchup with the Chargers.